 Add the Typeform to your Event App

-Once you've copied the Typeform link, add the link to Sponsor, Exhibitor, or Speaker profiles, include it as part of a live stream via the Agenda or Live Stream features, or make the survey a standalone feature using the Web Link feature, to name a few.
+Once you've copied the Typeform link, add the link to sponsor, exhibitor, or speaker profiles, include it as part of a live streaming Session or Live Stream feature, or make the survey a standalone feature using the Web Link feature, to name a few.
 Let's explore these last two examples! 🔍

 Add the survey to a live stream